Heat, Work and Energy

 Specific Enthalpy

-This is the term given to the total energy, due to both pressure and temperature, of a fluid (such as water or steam) at any given time and condition.
-More specifically it is the sum of the internal energy and the work done by an applied pressure.
+The term relates to the total energy due to both pressure and temperature of a fluid (such as water or steam) at any given time and condition.
+More specifically enthalpy is the sum of internal energy and work done by applied pressure.

 Heat Capacity

-Specific heat capacity is the amount of heat required to change temperature of one kilogram of a substance by one degree.
-Specific heat may be measured in kJ/kg K or Btu/lboF.
-For comparing units, check the unit converter for more information!
+Specific heat (= specific heat capacity) is the amount of heat required to change temperature of one mass unit of a substance by one degree .

-Specific heat capacities for different materials can be found in the Material Properties section.
+Specific heat for common products and materials can be found in the Material Properties section.

-Because the specific volumes of solids and liquids are generally smaller, then unless the pressure is extremely high, the work done by an applied pressure can be neglected.
-Therefore, if the enthalpy can be represented by the internal energy component alone, the constant-volume and constant-pressure heat capacities can be said to be equal.
+Unless the pressure is extremely high the work done by applied pressure on solids and liquids can be neglected, and enthalpy can be represented by the internal energy component alone.
+Constant-volume and constant-pressure heats can be said to be equal.

 For solids and liquids